Hydrogen thioperoxide: Formation

 Hydrogen thioperoxide has been synthesized in labs by photolysis of a mixture of ozone and hydrogen sulfide frozen in argon at 8 K and by pyrolysis of di-tert-butyl sulfoxide.

 Yet another synthesis is by an electric discharge through water and sulfur.

 In the interstellar medium there is a hypothesis that hydrogen thioperoxide is formed in a reaction of sulfur monoxide with the trihydrogen cation, dihydrogen and an electron.
-Another possible route, is sulfur monoxide reacting with atomic hydrogen to form HOS and HSO which in turn can add another hydrogen atom.
+Another possible route is sulfur monoxide reacting with atomic hydrogen to form HOS and HSO which in turn can add another hydrogen atom.
 However this mechanism probably needs a dust grain to take away excess energy.

 Properties

 Hydrogen thioperoxide molecules have a gauche conformation.
 They are asymmetrical, but have a low barrier to convert from left-hand to right-hand forms, so that the molecule can tunnel between the forms.

 The measurements of the bond-lengths in hydrogen thioperoxide are H–S 1.3420 Å, S–O 1.6616 Å, O–H 0.9606 Å. The bond angles are H–S–O 98.57°, S–O–H 107.19°.
 The H–S and O–H bonds are twisted at 90.41°.

 The half-life of hydrogen thioperoxide in water is 40 minutes, much longer than the expected half-life of less than seconds for a sulfenic acid.
+In the gas phase at high temperature and low pressure, it has a lifetime on the order of 5 seconds.
+Its decomposition products include disulfur monoxide and molecular hydrogen.